noi-techpark/it.bz.opendatahub.databrowser/doc/developers/web-components.md

 ## Requirements for Web Components

-There are requirements that must be met by a Web Component to be used in the Databrowser App:
+There are requirements that must be met by a Web Component to be used in the Data Browser App:

 ### Browser build